MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 There are a few aspects for Contoso to consider:

-- [Azure Security Center](/azure/security-center/security-center-introduction) provides unified security management and Microsoft Defender for Identity across hybrid cloud workloads.
+- [Microsoft Defender for Cloud](/azure/security-center/security-center-introduction) provides unified security management and Microsoft Defender for Identity across hybrid cloud workloads.
 Use it to apply security policies across your workloads, limit your exposure to threats, and detect and respond to attacks.
 - A [network security group (NSG)](/azure/virtual-network/network-security-groups-overview) filters network traffic based on a list of security rules that allow or deny network traffic to resources connected to virtual networks in Azure.
 - [Azure Disk Encryption](/azure/security/fundamentals/encryption-atrest) is a capability that helps you encrypt your Windows and Linux IaaS VM disks.

-### Work with the Azure Security Center
+### Work with the Microsoft Defender for Cloud

 Contoso is looking for a quick view into the security posture of its new hybrid cloud, and specifically, its Azure workloads.
-As a result, Contoso has decided to implement Azure Security Center starting with the following features:
+As a result, Contoso has decided to implement Microsoft Defender for Cloud starting with the following features:

 - Centralized policy management
 - Continuous assessment